In 2026 Vancouver celebrates the Lunar New Year with the 52nd annual Chinese New Year Parade in Chinatown. It’s an impressive event.

 Chinese New Year Parade Video

 Below is a short video of the parade in Vancouver’s Chinatown.
-Filmed a few years ago, the video will give you an idea of what to expect in 2026.
+Filmed a few years ago, the video will give you an idea of what to expect this year.

 The video opens and closes with views from a parkade looking down on the corner of Carrall Street and Keefer.
 The second scene is of a lion dance going down the parade route along East Pender.
 The third scene is of parade participants marching west along Keefer Street.